MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/nf-webservices-wsgetwriterposition.md

 author: windows-sdk-content
 description: Returns the current position of the writer.
 This can only be used on a writer that is set to an XmlBuffer.
 When writing to a buffer, the position represents the xml node before which new data will be placed.
 old-location: wsw\wsgetwriterposition.htm
-old-project: wsw
+tech.root: wsw
 ms.assetid: 0c0fbd78-ed4f-40da-a63d-a2f38136ecb3
 ms.author: windowssdkdev
 ms.date: 08/29/2018
-ms.keywords: WsGetWriterPosition, WsGetWriterPosition function [Web Services for Windows], webservices/WsGetWriterPosition, wsw.wsgetwriterposition ms.prod: windows
+ms.keywords: WsGetWriterPosition, WsGetWriterPosition function [Web Services for Windows], webservices/WsGetWriterPosition, wsw.wsgetwriterposition ms.prod: windows-hardware
-ms.technology: windows-sdk
+ms.technology: windows-devices
 ms.topic: function
 req.header: webservices.h
 req.include-header:
-req.redist:
 req.target-type: Windows
 req.target-min-winverclnt: Windows 7 [desktop apps \| UWP apps]
 req.target-min-winversvr: Windows Server 2008 R2 [desktop apps \| UWP apps]